WordPress/openverse/documentation/frontend/reference/testing_guidelines.md

 API_CLIENT_SECRET=""
 ```

-Then run the API as usual using `just api/up` & `just api/init`.
+Then run the API as usual using `./ov just api/up` & `./ov just api/init`.
 Nuxt
 automatically loads `.env` files into the environment.
 With these variables in
 the environment, all requests made by your server will be made using an access
 token retrieved by the `~/plugins/api-token.server.ts` plugin.